 One study, for example, pitted mindfulness training against the American Lung Association’s freedom from smoking (FFS) program, and found that people who learned mindfulness were many times more likely to have quit smoking by the end of the training.”

 8. Short meditation breaks can help kids in school.
 Walton reports, “For developing brains, meditation has as much as or perhaps even more promise than it has for adults.
-There’s been increasing interest from educators and researchers in bringing meditation and yoga to school kids, who are dealing with the usual stressors inside school, and oftentimes additional stress and trauma outside school.
-Some schools have starting implementing meditation into their daily schedules, and with good effect: One district in San Francisco started a twice daily meditation program in some of its high-risk schools – and saw suspensions decrease, and GPAs and attendance increase.
+There’s been increasing interest from educators and researchers in bringing meditation and yoga to school kids, who are dealing with the usual stressors inside the school, and oftentimes additional stress and trauma outside the school.
+Some schools have started implementing meditation into their daily schedules, and with good effect: One district in San Francisco started a twice-daily meditation program in some of its high-risk schools – and saw suspensions decrease, and GPAs and attendance increase.
 Studies have confirmed the cognitive and emotional benefits of meditation for schoolchildren, but more work will probably need to be done before it gains more widespread acceptance.”

 How practicing mindfulness can improve things at work

 With all this good stuff going on in response to meditation, you’d think everyone would be doing it.
 But we humans can find almost any reason to avoid something we know is good for us.

 With regular practice, even just five minutes each day, you can reap some of the benefits of mindfulness meditation.
 Of course, you won’t experience all the above changes in only five short minutes, but it’s all you really need to get used to the mechanics.